Textbooks

 Final Paper and Video Figure

-Each team needs to write an academic paper (less than 5000 words; around 8 to 12 pages, excluding references) that describes the entire class project in detail.
+Each team needs to write an academic paper (less than 6000 words around 9 to 12 pages, excluding references and supplementary materials) that describes the entire class project in detail.
 The ideal final paper should be in a quality that is ready to submit to a conference workshop.
 You need to refine the project proposal and extend it by summarizing the work throughout the term.
 Besides a revised Introduction, you need to have the following parts in your final paper:

-• Technical Approach: You will extend the Approach of your proposal with more details.
+- Technical Approach: You need to extend the Approach of your proposal with more details.
 The proposed new technique or aspects of an existing technique should be described in a human-computer interaction perspective, e.g., what people see when they use it, what it can be used for, why it is interesting or useful, etc. You should also include sufficient details that someone could reproduce it themselves.
 You are encouraged to provide diagrams and figures to demonstrate your technical approach.

 The marking scheme is: